 Mr. Gilsoul was a Belgium born artist who immigrated to the United States in 1967 and became an American citizen.
 He studied at the Académie Royale des Beaux Arts in Belgium.
 He was noted for his abstract works (IstDibs.com).

 I then exited East 37th Street and continued to walk down the esplanade along the East River.
-I had never travelled to this section of the City before (I have currently not passed 42nd Street on my current walk of Manhattan) so it was an adventure to see new views of the island.
+I had never travelled to this section of the City before (I have currently not passed 42nd Street on my current walk of Manhattan in 2020) so it was an adventure to see new views of the island.
 I stayed on this pathway until I got to the Battery.

 Along the way between East 37th Street and East 11th Streets, you tend to see the backs of a lot of buildings on the Manhattan side life Bellevue and the Tisch Hospital.
 You then pass Stuyvesant Town and Peter Cooper Village and then the Con Ed Power Plant so there is not much to see on this side but from the other side you will see the skyline of Long Island City and Downtown Brooklyn.